 Though flies can be terrible for chickens, it’s easy to get rid of them.
 Clean the coop regularly and change the bedding frequently.
 Keep checking if your chickens are suffering from chronic diarrhea and provide immediate treatment by calling the poultry vet.
 Additionally, keep fly traps close to the coop.

-Ants are attracted by fresh food.
+Ants are attracted to fresh food.
 So, if you feed fresh produce to your chickens, it means that your coop is also a home for ants.
 Besides this, ants are also found in coops where there are broken eggs.
 Though ants don’t harm healthy chickens, young, injured, or sick chickens can be the victims of ants that bite.

 When the chickens are outside the coop, remove the leftover fresh food immediately.
 Also, clean up the broken eggs.
 If you still see any ants inside the coop, spray them by using a 1:1 vinegar-water solution.
 The ants will be killed.
-Since this is a natural solution, it’s harmless for the chickens.
+Since this is a natural solution, it’s harmless to the chickens.

 First Aid: What to Do If Your Chicken Is Injured